 Most colloid cysts identified are currently asymptomatic and identified incidentally on imaging.
 When a colloid cyst does cause issues, it most commonly causes obstructive hydrocephalus.

 Over time colloid cysts tend to growly very slowly.
-Some colloid cysts may never reach a size which will cause an issue and can be followed whereas others grow more quickly and become symptomatic with time.
+Some colloid cysts may never reach a size that will cause an issue and can be followed, whereas others grow more quickly and become symptomatic with time.